-COPIC brings all the right people to the table to make New York City more transparent and participatory.
+COPIC can bring all the right people to the table to make New York City more transparent and participatory.

 The Public Advocate has the power to convene COPIC and he should!
 It is an important commission that helps him perform his duty on behalf of the people of New York City.